 Why Focus on Your Shelter?

-Your shelter will be your real home for the foreseeable future, the place where you try to rest and unwind from the long days work of hiking and where you bunker down in heavy rain, snow, or other inclement weather.
+Your shelter will be your real home for the foreseeable future, the place where you try to rest and unwind from the long day’s of work of hiking and where you bunker down in heavy rain, snow, or other inclement weather.

 For some being in a hammock lifted off the ground is their ideal place to relax after a long day hiking but this can make it hard to sit and take stock of all your gear.